ravipatel26/BackendTechChallenge/README.md

 - **GET /v1/booking/{id}** This endpoint will fetch a booking by id
 - **GET /v1/booking** This endpoint will fetch all bookings

-Sample postman collection with input and outputs to the service can be found here
+The Postman collection for these endpoints with input payloads to the service can be found [here](https://github.com/ravipatel26/ReservationSystem/blob/testing_service/src/test/resources/postman_collection/Booking.postman_collection.json)

 ## Load testing
 This section contains two tests scripts

-- **load_test.sh** which does a quick and basic laod testing
+- **[load_test.sh](https://github.com/ravipatel26/ReservationSystem/blob/testing_service/src/test/resources/load_testing/load_test.sh)** which does a quick and basic load testing
-- **perf_test.jmx** which does a performance test using Jmeter
+- **[perf_test.jmx](https://github.com/ravipatel26/ReservationSystem/blob/testing_service/src/test/resources/load_testing/perf_test.jmx)** which does a performance test using Jmeter